Frequently Asked Questions

 What should students plan to bring to camp?

 No need to bring beddings, but bring your own toiletries and personal grooming items.
-Use the packing list that you will receive in July as a checklist.
+Use the packing list as a checklist.
+Feel free to bring a portable fan if you like to stay cool indoors during the summer.
+And an extra towel or pillow if you think you might need it.

 Where will students live, and what is the rooming and bathroom situation?